forrest-orr/moneta/README.md

 	Selects only the blocks of memory which show suspicious attributes, potential malware artifacts.

-Verbosity level: -v ["detail" or "surface"]
-  The verbosity level determines how much information about selected memory blocks/regions will be displayed.
+Verbosity level: -v ["detail", "debug" or "surface"] The verbosity level determines how much information about selected memory blocks/regions will be displayed.